Frequently Asked Questions

 Do you see children?

 Yes, of course!
 In fact, we have a whole site that’s dedicated to our pediatric approach at www.littlesmilesofnj.com that parents and families are welcome to take a look at, as well as plenty of valuable information about your children’s dental and orthodontic services right here.
-Dr. Geoffrey Gonzales has a special talent when it comes to working with children, and he excels at helping every young patient feel right at home.

 How often should I be visiting the dentist?